 Provable Target Sample Complexity Improvements as Pre‑Trained Models Scale

 Abstract: Pre-trained models have become indispensable for efficiently building models across a broad spectrum of downstream tasks.
-The advantage of the pre-trained model has been highlighted by empirical studies on scaling laws demonstrate that larger pre-trained models can significantly reduce the sample complexity of downstream learning.
-However, the existing theoretical investigations of the pre-trained model lack the capability in explaining such a phenomenon.
-In this paper, we provide a theoretical investigation of this phenomenon by introducing a novel framework, caulking, inspired by recent parameter-efficient fine-tuning (PEFT) methods, such as adapter-based fine-tuning, low-rank adaptation, and partial fine-tuning.
-Our analysis establishes that improved pre-trained models provably decrease the sample complexity of downstream tasks, thereby offering theoretical justification for the empirically observed scaling laws relating pre-trained model size to downstream performance, which is not covered by the existing results.
+The advantages of pre-trained models have been highlighted by empirical studies on scaling laws, which demonstrate that larger pre-trained models can significantly reduce the sample complexity of downstream learning.
+However, existing theoretical investigations of pre-trained models lack the capability to explain this phenomenon.
+In this paper, we provide a theoretical investigation by introducing a novel framework, caulking, inspired by parameter-efficient fine-tuning (PEFT) methods such as adapter-based fine-tuning, low-rank adaptation, and partial fine-tuning.
+Our analysis establishes that improved pre-trained models provably decrease the sample complexity of downstream tasks, thereby offering theoretical justification for the empirically observed scaling laws relating pre-trained model size to downstream performance, a relationship not covered by existing results.

 Submission Number: 728